 A physician may also recommend non-steroidal anti-inflammatory drugs (NSAIDs) to provide short-term pain relief and reduce swelling.
 If a patient is experiencing joint weakness or instability, a supportive knee brace can help.
 Wearing a knee brace can better align and stabilize the knee joint, helping to reduce joint pain.

-Some stretches and exercises can often help with minor weakness and stability issues:
+Some stretches and exercises can often help with minor stability issues:

 You don’t need to live with chronic knee buckling.
 If your knee joint is locking, popping, or frequently giving out, it’s best to be evaluated by a doctor who can diagnose and treat the underlying cause.
 With locations in Portland, Oregon; Bellevue, Washington; and Tempe, Arizona, Reflex Knee Specialists treat patients for a variety of knee pathologies.
 The experienced medical team offers a complete range of non-surgical services and innovative therapies to treat knee pain.
 To learn more about knee buckling, contact us today.